leomarcov/labadmin/README.md

 ## Working schema
   * Labadmin use a dedicated machine to admin the students hosts.
 Admin must be installed in a Linux OS.
 Students hosts can be Linux or Windows OS computers.
   * All machines must be placed in the same broadcast domain.
-  * Labadmin agent is installed in admin machine.
-Controlled hosts only are configured to allow secure remote access: SSH for Linux machines and WinRM for Windows machines, but no need specific labadmin software.
   * Each classroom must be defined in a config file.
 This file stores:
     * Authentication config to use (SSH and/or WinRM).
     * MAC address for each host and a identification number.